irenealgi/irenealegre.com/reading-list.md

 12. *Stuart: A Life Backwards*, Alexander Masters ⭐️
 13. *Montaigne*, Stefan Zweig ⭐️
 14. *The Artist's Way*, Julia Cameron
+15. *Hormonal*, Martie Haselton
+16. *12 Rules for Life: An Antidote to Chaos*, Jordan B. Peterson
+17. *Notes on a Nervous Planet*, Matt Haig
+18. *Those Who Leave and Those Who Stay (The Neapolitan Novels, #3)*, Elena Ferrante
+19. *The Story of the Lost Child (The Neapolitan Novels, #4)*, Elena Ferrante
+20. *Articulating Design Decisions: Communicate with Stakeholders, Keep Your Sanity, and Deliver the Best User Experience*, Tom Greever
+21. *Digital Color And Type*, Rob Carter

 **2017**